 Yes.
 I generally visit your chosen wedding location at least once before the wedding.
 I can also attend the wedding rehearsal, which is a good opportunity to inspect the location and to have a talk with the minister.

 It normally takes 3 weeks to deliver.
 Once the images are ready, I send a link and a password to your private online gallery.
 Here you can view images, watch the slideshow, and create favourite sets for yourself.
-Ordering prints and wide range of other products are also available from the gallery online.
+Ordering prints and wide range of other products are also available.

 Ordering prints from the online gallery is made simple and convenient.
 You don't have to bring images on a CD or a drive to a print shop, prints can be ordered online and delivered to your door.
 Just send the gallery link and password to friends and family.

 I use professional digital and film cameras, each with multiple lenses.
 I prefer not to use a flash, but it is always with me in case a situation requires it.
 I normally have at least two cameras on me on the day, with another two in my bag.
 These serve as backups or as alternative options for best capturing different situations.
-I use the camera that will best express the moment being captured in my mind’s eye.
+I use the tool that will best suit the task.

 Black and white photographs help the viewer to sense the essence of what is happening.
-Not having colours that may be associated with feelings and moods, monochrome images have the ability to interpret better what happened rather than what it looked like.
+Not having colours that may be associated with feelings and moods, monochrome images have the potential ability to interpret the story better.
 From this aspect, they work just like the human imagination.
-We tend to remember things how they happened, not how they looked.
-Monochrome photos can resolve any issues arising from unflatteringly garish or dull lighting, which could potentially spoil a fantastic shot, irrespective of the type of camera used.
+We tend to remember things how they happened, rather than how they looked.
+Monochrome photos can also resolve any issues arising from unflatteringly garish or dull lighting, which could potentially spoil a fantastic shot, irrespective of the type of camera used.

 Both.
 It all depends on the situation.
 I love film photography, therefore I take both digital and film cameras to weddings.
 Both digital and film have their own advantages.
 I often take photos of the same scene with digital and film cameras.
 Film has a look that is hard to beat, however digital gives an instant indication of how images look.
 I am happy to shoot a whole wedding on film if the couple loves film as much as I do.